firebase/quickstart-ios/performance/SwiftUIPerformanceQuickstart/PerformanceExample/README.md

   }
 }
 ```
-- Run the sample on your iOS device or simulator.
+- Run the sample on your iOS / tvOS device or simulator.

 Support